sir-chipsalot/Flight_tracker_api/README.md

 ![System Diagram](diagram.png)

 ### Diagram Overview
+This diagram outlines the architecture and data flow of a docker containerized system designed for flight tracking and analysis.
+The application uses Flask for its web interface, Redis for data storage and queuing, and Kubernetes for orchestration.
+The standard data pipeline is a Post method to load the data.
+The data is then stored in redis and can be used for future queries.
+From there a user can create a job that is linked into the jobs.py module.
+That Job is then sent into the queue databse.
+From there, the worker looks at the queue, gets the data related to the job, processes the data, and the sends it into a results database.
+After that, the User can call specific curl commands to see the result.
+This docker image, is pushed into kubernetes, for modularization, scalabitlity, and efficiency.

 ## Acknowledgments and AI Use
 This README was organized and improved using AI (ChatGPT) to assist in clarity, formatting, and completeness.
 The core codebase, except for `jobs.py` which was adapted from course materials, was written by the project authors.